United States Regiments & Batteries > Pennsylvania > 4th Pennsylvania Infantry Regiment

 April 23 Right Wing moved by boat to Annapolis, Md.

-May 8 Regiment moved to Washington, D.C. and camp near Bladensburg
+May 8 Regiment moved to Washington, D.C. and camped near Bladensburg

 June 24 Moved to Shutter’s Hill, near Alexandria

-June 30 Picket attack on Shutter’s Hill (Company E) Lieutenant M. R. McClennan commanded the regimental picket line, which was attacked by about 30 Confederates.
+Lieutenant M. R. McClennan commanded the regimental picket line, made up of Company E, which was attacked by about 30 Confederates.
 Thomas Murray was killed and Llewelyn Rhumer was seriously wounded.

 July Attached to Franklin’s 1st Brigade, Heintzelman’s Division, McDowell’s Army of Northeast Virginia